-The Josephson effect [8] arises in the superconducting weak links - the junctions of two weakly coupled superconductors (massive banks) S_1 and S_2 .
+The Josephson effect8 arises in superconducting weak links-the junctions of two weakly coupled superconductors (massive banks) S_1 and S_2 .
 The coupling (contacting) allows the exchange of electrons between the banks and establishes the superconducting phase coherence in the system as a whole.
-The weakness of the coupling means that the superconducting order parameters of the banks are essentially the same as for separate superconductors and they are characterized by the phases of the order parameters χ_1 and χ_2 .
+The weakness of the coupling means that the superconducting order parameters of the banks are essentially the same as for separate superconductors, and they are characterized by the phases of the order parameters χ_1 and χ_2 .
 The Josephson weak link could be considered as the "mixer" of two superconducting macroscopic quantum states in the banks.
-The result of the mixing is the phase-dependent current-carrying state with current flowing from one bank to another.
-This current (Josephson current) is determined (parameterized) by the phase difference $\phi=\chi_2-\chi_1$ across the weak link.
+The result of the mixing is a phase-dependent currentcarrying state with current flowing from one bank to another.
+This current (Josephson current) is determined (parametrized) by the phase difference $\varphi = \chi_2 - \chi_1$ across the weak link.

 Classification.
 General properties.
-According to the type of the coupling the Josephson junctions can be classified as follows.
-1) The tunnel junctions (originally considered by Josephson), S-I-S (I is an insulator layer).
+According to the type of coupling, Josephson junctions can be classified as follows.
+1) Tunnel junctions (originally considered by Josephson), S-I-S (I is an insulator layer).
 Weak coupling is provided by quantum tunneling of electrons through a potential barrier.
 2) Junctions with direct conductivity, S-c-S (c is a geometrical constriction).
 These are the microbridges or point contacts.
-To have the Josephson behavior the constriction size must be smaller than the superconducting coherence length $\xi \sim \hbar v_F / \Delta$.
+To have the Josephson behavior the constriction size must be smaller than the superconducting coherence length ξ $\sim \hbar v_F/\Delta$.
 3) Junctions based on the proximity effect, S-N-S (N is a normal metal layer), S-F-S (F is a ferromagnetic metal layer).
-The different combinations of these types of junctions are possible, e.g., S-I-N-I-S, S-I-c-S structures.
-Another type of Josephson weak links are the multiterminal Josephson microstructures, in which the several banks (more than two) are coupled simultaneously with each other [66-69].
+The different combinations of these types of junctions are possible, e.g., S-I-N-I-S or S-Ic-S structures.
+Another type of Josephson weak links are the multiterminal Josephson microstructures, in which the several banks (more than two) are coupled simultaneously with each other.66-69

 An important characteristic of a Josephson junction is the current-phase relation (CPR) $I_s(\varphi)$.
 It relates the dc supercurrent flowing from one bank to another with the difference of the phases of the superconducting order parameter in the banks.
 The maximum value of $I_s(\varphi)$ determines the critical current I_c in the system.
-The specific form of CPR depends on the type of weak link.
-Only in a few cases it reduces to the simple form $I_s(\varphi) = I_c \sin(\varphi)$, which was predicted by Josephson for the case of S-I-S tunnel junction.
-In general case the CPR is a 2π -periodic function.
+The specific form of the CPR depends on the type of weak link.
+Only in a few cases does it reduce to the simple form $I_s(\varphi) = I_c \sin(\varphi)$ that was predicted by Josephson for the case of a S-I-S tunnel junction.
+In the general case the CPR is a 2π -periodic function.
 For conventional superconductors it also satisfies the relation $I_s(\varphi) = -I_s(-\varphi)$.
-The latter property of CPR is violated in superconductors with broken time-reversal symmetry [70-73].
-For general properties of the CPR and its form for different types of weak links we refer to books and reviews [66,74-76].
+The latter property of CPR is violated in superconductors with broken time-reversal symmetry.70-73 For general properties of the CPR and its form for different types of weak links the reader is referred to the books and reviews.66,74-76